IcyCrucifix/COMP2113_Group66/README.md

    The game automatically draws **4 cards** into your hand at the start of every round.

 3. **Play Cards**
-   You may play as many cards as you have Energy for.
-Each card has an Energy cost, and you can play multiple cards in a single turn.
+   Each card has a fixed **Energy Cost**.
+Players may play any number of cards per turn, provided they have enough remaining energy.

 4. **Boss Acts**
    The Boss performs exactly one action per round (it may attack, defend, apply status effects, heal, or use special abilities).